Overview of high-density QCD studies with the CMS experiment at the LHC

+In the most central \PbPb collisions at the LHC, the charged-particle density and average transverse energy per particle are significantly higher than those observed at RHIC.
+This suggests that the QGP formed at the LHC is denser, hotter, and longer-lived, while reaffirming the notion of a ``nearly perfect liquid’’ with minimal viscosity.
+Detailed studies of azimuthal correlations, particularly the elliptic and higher-order Fourier coefficients, have constrained the shear viscosity to entropy density ratio ($\eta/s$) to within 0.08--0.2, close to the theoretical lower bound.

+Data from CMS have also been used to challenge the assumption that two-particle correlations can be factorized with respect to a common event plane.
+The observed \pt- and $\eta$-dependent factorization breaking provides new insights into initial-state fluctuations and the longitudinal dynamics of the QGP, enabling a three-dimensional view of the medium evolution.
+Nonlinear response coefficients, derived from high-order Fourier analyses, offer robust probes of the QGP's hydrodynamic behavior, independent of initial-state anisotropies.

+Femtoscopy techniques have revealed that the size and shape of particle-emitting sources vary with collision system and energy.
+In \PbPb collisions, the sources are more spherical, while in \pp and \pPb collisions, they are elongated along the longitudinal direction.
+The Levy-type shape observed in \PbPb collisions at 5.02\TeV suggests a shorter mean free path and a closer approach to normal diffusion at LHC energies, compared to the more Gaussian-like distributions at RHIC energies.
+These findings are supported by the similarity in the measured Hubble constant between low-multiplicity \pp events and peripheral AuAu collisions at RHIC.
+Investigations using femtoscopy to study the interactions between strange hadrons have provided valuable data on these interactions, further enriching our understanding of QGP dynamics.

-In a system that is not invariant under a parity transformation (\ie, chiral), a charge current can be induced by an external magnetic field, such as generated in the passage of two charged heavy ions.
-In search of CME and CMW signals of the chiral behavior, the CMS Collaboration has pioneered the application of small systems and a series of new observables to develop unique constraints on background contributions to CME and CMW measurements.
+In the search for CME and CMW signals, CMS has pioneered the development of a series of new observables and their application to small systems to set unique constraints on background contributions to the CME and CMW measurements.